For greater assistance contact the Office of Global Programs and Studies.

 Peterhouse Research Studentships, University of Cambridge

 Candidates must be graduates of a University in the United Kingdom or elsewhere, under 28 years of age, expecting to work at Peterhouse.
 There is a central admissions scheme for postgraduate entry into the University of Cambridge and it is not necessary to apply separately to Peterhouse.
 Deadlines vary.

 Rhodes Scholarships for Non-U.S. Citizens

 1-3 years of study at Oxford University for citizens of Australia, Bermuda, Canada, China, Commonwealth Caribbean and Jamaica, Germany, Hong Kong, India, Kenya, New Zealand, Pakistan, Southern Africa, UAE, Zambia, and Zimbabwe.
 Deadlines vary throughout the fall.

 The Roothbert Fund Scholarship Program

-Approximately 20 ($2,000-$3,000) awards are offered to students in the U.S. in need of financial aid to further their education at the undergraduate or graduate level.
+Approximately 20 $3,000 awards are offered to students in the U.S. in need of financial aid to further their education at the undergraduate or graduate level.
 The Fund seeks candidates who are “motivated by spiritual values,” and works to foster fellowship among them.
 The application cycle opens on November 1.
 Application forms are available on-line during the months of November, December and January only.
 Deadline: February 1st.